Predicting Entanglement Entropy from Particle Tunneling of Interacting Fermions Using Kolmogorov-Arnold Networks

 The necessary condition for observing the functional dependence is that initially the post-barrier region must be empty, with all particles localized on the opposite side of the potential barrier.
 This configuration ensures that the entanglement dynamics arise solely from quantum correlations generated during the tunneling process, rather than from pre-existing entanglement.

-We have demonstrated a universal and robust functional relationship between bipartite entanglement entropy and post-barrier particle density in a one-dimensional Fermi-Hubbard model with an external potential.
-While the dependence $S_A(n_{A})$ reveals clear correlations for fixed interactions, we utilize KANs to uncover the multivariate dependence $S_A(U, n_{A})$ across a wide range of interaction strengths with near-unity predictive accuracy.
-Furthermore, we have proposed an analytical binary-entropy-like expression that captures the observed dependence for fixed parameters.
-Our findings reveal a previously hidden structure linking quantum correlations and transport, offering a powerful framework for predicting entanglement dynamics in interacting systems, which potentially can be measured by current tunneling mechanism~\cite{Sennary2025}.
+While our analysis primarily employs an asymmetric triangular barrier, the functional relationship $S_A(n_A)$ is not specific to this particular barrier geometry.
+We have verified that the correlation persists for rectangular (symmetric) barriers as well as different triangular profiles.
+The asymmetric triangular barrier was chosen because it reveals new fundamental transport phenomena that are absent in systems with symmetric barriers~\cite{Bilokon2025}.
+The universal feature is the binary entropy structure itself, not the specific potential shape.
+Our findings link quantum correlations and transport, offering a powerful framework for predicting entanglement dynamics in interacting systems, which potentially can be measured by current tunneling mechanism~\cite{Sennary2025}.

-\textit{Acknowledgments.} E.B. was supported by the National Science Foundation (NSF) IMPRESS-U Grant No.~2403609.
+\textit{Acknowledgments} {We thank the anonymous Referee for suggesting the study of configurational entropy, which substantially improved the manuscript.} E.B. was supported by the National Science Foundation (NSF) IMPRESS-U Grant No.~2403609.
 A.S. and D.I.B. was supported by Army Research Office (ARO) (grant W911NF-23-1-0288; program manager Dr.~James Joseph).
+A.G.S. acknowledges support by the National Research Foundation of Ukraine, project No.~2023.03/0073.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of ARO, NSF, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.